tvdboom/ATOM/README.md

 	+ max_correlation: float, optional (default=0.98)
 	Minimum value of the Pearson correlation cofficient to identify correlated features.
 * **boxplot(figsize, filename=None)**
-Make a boxplot of the results of the cross validation.
+Make a boxplot of the results of the cross-validation.
 Only after the class is fitted.
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)
 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.